 - 1. Remove the two hinge bolts and take off the door. - 2.
 Remove the old sealing with a screwdriver or a chisel. - 3.
 Clean the sealing groove. - 4.
 Press new sealing into the groove.
 When half the sealing has been inserted, adjust the end and press in the rest. - 5.
 Secure the sealing by gently tapping with a hammer. - 6.
 Replace the door. - 7.
 Close the door and check its seal.

-4.18.5 Cleaning the Primary Air Duct and Channels
+4.16.5 Cleaning the Primary Air Duct and Channels

-The primary air channels (on both sides of the load door) can occasionally become blocked reducing the primary air flow to the firebox (Only perform this cleaning if needed).
+The primary air channels (on both sides of the load door) can occasionally become blocked reducing the primary air flow to the firebox.

 Checking the Primary Air Openings: